andrew/ultimate-awesome/README.md

 - [Awesome-Reasoning-Economy-Papers](https://github.com/DevoAllen/Awesome-Reasoning-Economy-Papers) - Harnessing the Reasoning Economy: A Survey of Efficient Reasoning for Large Language Models.
 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
+- [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
+This collection aims to help users and developers make the most out of their HyperOS devices.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
+- [awesome-reth](https://github.com/jmcph4/awesome-reth) - A list of awesome Reth-related resources.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
 - [Awesome-LLM-Self-Consistency](https://github.com/SuperBruceJia/Awesome-LLM-Self-Consistency) - Awesome LLM Self-Consistency: a curated list of Self-consistency in Large Language Models.
 - [Awesome-Video-Captioning](https://github.com/tgc1997/Awesome-Video-Captioning) - A curated list of research papers in Video Captioning.